ZacharyJJones/obsidian-spiritisland/Index.md

 # How?

 It is all pilfered from other guides and resources.
 Most credits are provided on the Spirit information pages.
-* Images: The Spirit Island Hub provided a large set of image assets
+* Images: Spirit Island Hub and TTS mod.
 * Content: Guides hosted on all sorts of sites - BoardGameGeek, Google Docs, Youtube, the SI Hub itself.